tahmid198/custom-api/README.md

 All other request must be performed using an API client such as Postman or Insomnia.

-Alternatively you can also use cURL from your CLI.
+Alternatively, you can also use cURL on your CLI.
 The following are commands using cURL to perform the implemented api requests.

 * GET